 The MyPortal by Payquad solution:

 With our seamless lead to lease module you can relax and allow Payquad to take over the credit check process for you.
 Enjoy the systemized conversion of prospects to tenants through our lead to lease module.
-Prospects will gain full access to our portal as soon as the lease is signed.
+Prospects will be converted from applicant to resident as soon as the lease is signed.
 Book a demo today to learn more!